adambard/learnxinyminutes-docs/haskell.html.markdown

 sayHello = do
    putStrLn "What is your name?"
-   name <- getLine -- this gets a line and gives it the name "input" putStrLn "Hello, " ++ name
+   name <- getLine -- this gets a line and gives it the name "input" putStrLn $ "Hello, " ++ name

--- Exercise: write your own version of `interact`.
+-- Exercise: write your own version of `interact` that only reads --           one line of input.

 -- The code in `sayHello` will never be executed, however.
 The only -- action that ever gets executed is the value of `main`.